 In 1992, the College offered its first graduate program, the Master of Arts in Liberal Studies.
 In the years that followed, Albertus has introduced new graduate and undergraduate programs and developed on-ground, blended, and online learning options.
-Today, Albertus offers its academic programs through the Traditional Undergraduate Program, Adult Degree Program and Graduate Programs.
+Today, Albertus offers its academic programs through two divisions: the Traditional Undergraduate Program and Professional and Graduate Studies.

 Today, Albertus Magnus College is proud of its commitment to making accessible a practical, liberal arts-based education rooted in Dominican values expressed through the four Dominican Pillars of study, prayer, community and service.
-Designated as the most diverse Catholic College in New England and achieving Hispanic Serving Institution (HSI) status in fall of 2023, Albertus Magnus College celebrates its diverse and multitalented student body.
+Designated as the most diverse Catholic College in New England and achieving Hispanic Serving Institution (HSI) status in fall of 2023, Albertus Magnus College celebrates its diverse and multi-talented student body.
 The College remains ever true to its Dominican heritage and its dedication to the search for truth in all its dimensions.